ryansukale/bootcamp/README.md

 ---------
 New to github?
 Check out [these](https://github.com/ryansukale/basecamp/wiki/Github-Resources) resources.

-Use the fingertext plugin with the "basecamp" snippet trigger to create a blank HTML page that automatically includes all the above files.
+Use the fingertext plugin with the "bc" snippet trigger to create a blank HTML page that automatically includes all the above files.